artecs-group/RVfpga-sim-addons/Computer_Organization/Lab2/README.md

 ## Exercise 8
-Similarly to what we did in the video for the bypass 10-1 multiplexer, where we found it in the SoC Verilog code, try to find the following elements:
+Similarly to what we did in the video for the bypass 10-1 multiplexer, where we found it in the SoC Verilog code, try to find the following elements (in our case, the Verilog files for the VeeR EH1 core are in folder ```/home/rvfpga/Simuladores_EC_24-25/RVfpga/src/SweRVolfSoC/SweRVEh1CoreComplex```):

 + 3-1 multiplexer